jacurtis813/blog-spot/README.md

 14. Use google dev-tools to help create the padding for the border-left in the first line paragraphs.
 15. Use/ embed the requested font into the document, using google fonts.
 16. Apply font changes and the color of those fonts.
 17. Research how to add the line in the middle of the page.
-Found <hr>.
+Found hr.
-18. Apply <hr> and then apply the styles for <hr>.
+18. Apply hr and then apply the styles for hr.
 19. Make sure that the HTML and CSS are commented and formatted.
 20. Save all work.
 Comment.
 Commit.
 And Compare all work.